What Criteria Poor Credit Car Finance Lenders Look for in an Application

 3. Unrealistic expectations

-Lenders want to ensure you can comfortably manage your leasing or car finance payments.
-If your income doesn’t meet their affordability criteria, your application may be declined.
-For example, it’s unlikely you’ll be approved for a £60,000 car loan on a £30,000 salary.
 Before applying for car finance, assess your budget and factor in all monthly expenses to determine how much you can realistically afford.
 Yes, that brand new Audi SQ5 Sportback set to launch in 2024 is a dream.
-But if it doesn’t match your borrowing power there’s a high chance you’ll have your car finance declined.
+But if it doesn’t match your borrowing power there’s a high chance you’ll be refused car finance.

 4. Lack of employment stability